someoneonearthwholovestg/InstagramPostBot/README.md

  - Put the chat_id in `CHAT_ID` field.
 The bot must has permissions to send message in the desired chat_id, otherwise an error will be raised.

 In order to start the bot, use `python3 .` command.

+**Note that this bot is not production-ready yet.
+Feel free to open an issue if you need to**